The global and independent platform for the SAP community.

 Transparency and control

-The API gateway is the place where rules, so-called API policies, are set and enforced (API policy enforcement), for example, who has access to a certain API in the first place or how many API calls a certain API consumer is allowed to send (API traffic management).
+The API Gateway is also where rules, or API policies, are implemented and enforced (API policy enforcement).
+These rules include but are not limited to who has access to which API or how many API requests an API consumer can make (API traffic management).

 Download cover story